-Centre for Longitudinal Studies Following lives from birth through the adult years www.cls.ioe.ac.uk First published in 2006 Second Edition August 2007 Third Edition March 2008 Fourth Edition November 2008 Fifth Edition March 2010 Sixth Edition March 2012 Seventh Edition October 2012 Eighth Edition February 2014 Centre for Longitudinal Studies Institute of Education, University of London 20 Bedford Way London WC1H 0AL www.cls.ioe.ac.uk © Centre for Longitudinal Studies ISBN 1 898453 54 3
+Centre for Longitudinal Studies

+UCL Institute of Education

+20 Bedford Way

+London WC1H 0AL

+www.cls.ucl.ac.uk

+© Centre for Longitudinal Studies

+ISBN 1 898453 54 3

-The Centre for Longitudinal Studies (CLS) is an ESRC Resource Centre based at the Institution of Education.
+The Centre for Longitudinal Studies (CLS) is an ESRC Resource Centre based at the UCL Institution of Education.
 It provides support and facilities for those using the three internationally-renowned birth cohort studies: the National Child Development Study (1958), the 1970 British Cohort Study and the Millennium Cohort Study (2000).
 CLS conducts research using the birth cohort study data, with a special interest in family life and parenting, family economics, youth life course transitions and basic skills.
 The views expressed in this work are those of the author(s) (amend as necessary) and do not necessarily reflect the views of the Economic and Social Research Council.
 All errors and omissions remain those of the author(s).

 This document is available in alternative formats.

-Please contact the Centre for Longitudinal Studies. tel: +44 (0)20 7612 6875 email: clsfeedback@ioe.ac.uk
+Please contact the Centre for Longitudinal Studies.

+tel: +44 (0)20 7612 6875

+email: clsfeedback@ucl.ac.uk

+Data queries: help@ukdataservice.ac.uk

-Table of Contents
+Contents